tmoravec/fastjsonrpc/README.md

 * Batch requests

+* Support keyword arguments

+* Tests

 * Better handling of errors in the client

-* Tests